This post may contain affiliate links. Please read our disclosure policy.

 - Bake for 15 minutes, or until the tops are golden brown.

-- Let the biscuits rest in the pan for at least 10 minutes so that the butter can be absorbed into the biscuits before cutting.
+- Let rest in the pan for 10 minutes before cutting to allow the butter to absorb.

 Expert Tips

-- Serve Warm: These biscuits are at their best warm from the oven or gently reheated in the microwave.
+- Serve Warm: They’re best fresh from the oven or lightly reheated.

 Serving Suggestions

-- Mini Breakfast Sandwiches: Turn your biscuits into breakfast sandwiches by adding a cooked egg, crispy bacon or sausage, and a slice of melted cheese.
+- Breakfast Sandwiches: Add a cooked egg, bacon or sausage, and cheese.

 Frequently Asked Questions